 An event that was so popular last year is being repeated again – but with an added extra.

-A night time walk around Castor Hanglands last summer was organised to hear the Nightingale sing – with the chance also to spot newts as well using powerful torches.
+A night time walk around Castor Hanglands National Nature Reserve last summer was organised to hear the Nightingale sing – with the chance also to spot Great Crested Newts as well using powerful torches.

 It proved to be a great night with a number of opportunities to hear the distinctive sound of the birds.